Verdict & Settlement Wins

 Plaintiff's Counsel: David M. Paris

-Confidential Settlement Reached in Negligent Retention of Truck Driver Case
+Confidential Settlement Reached in Truck Driver Case

 David M. Paris represented a young man who worked for the Ohio Turnpike and Infrastructure Commission and was part of a crew making repairs to the Ohio Turnpike.
 A well-marked construction zone had been established, closing the right two westbound lanes and leaving the left westbound lane open to traffic.
 At that time, an 18-wheeler traveling westbound drifted gradually into the construction zone without evidence of slowing, breaking, or swerving.
 The truck struck several pieces of construction equipment, which in turn were pushed into our client, causing a traumatic brain injury, cognitive deficits, and several serious orthopedic injuries.